Git & GitHub

 Fork vs. Clone

-Cloning is copying a repository.
-For example, to run someone else’s code you can clone their repository. git clone repository-address downloads the code to your machine.
+git clone repository-address downloads the code to your machine.
 You can use git locally, but if you want to push your changes to GitHub you will need permission to write to the repository on github.

 Multiple people can work on the same repository if they have permission to write to the repository on GitHub.